haskell-lisp/lisk/README.md

 AST and pretty printer in order to convert from Lisk to Haskell.
 Chris has given his blessing to re-use the name for a new effort :-)

-## Gaols
+## Goals

-100% compatibility/interop with Haskell ala Erlang's
+100% compatibility/interop with Haskell a la Erlang's [LFE](http://lfe.github.io/) and
-[LFE](http://lfe.github.io/) and
 [Elixir](http://elixir-lang.org/).